HuixinJin/Multiome_TIL/README.md

   - Calculate the region specificity scores of TFs
   - Get top eRegulons in each cluster
   - Use modified dot-heatmap plot function to visualize
+### ArchR
+ArchR provides a way to integrate scRNA expression matrix with scATAC data and further multiomic analysis.
+The ArchR integration process in R is in: [multiomic/ArchR1-integrate-scRNA-into-object.Rmd](https://github.com/HuixinJin/Multiome_TIL/edit/main/multiomic/ArchR1-integrate-scRNA-into-object.Rmd)
+- Import ArchR project and scRNA matrix
+- Add scRNA data into ArchR object via _addGeneExpressionMatrix()_
+- Iterative LSI dimension reduction on scATAC and scRNA and the two combined
+- Add UMAP based on different dimension reduction results
+- Cluster with optimal parameters
+- Additional further analysis:
+  - Build peak to gene linkages
+  - Identify deviant TF motifs and the correlation between motifs and TF expression
+  - Identify positive TF regulators

+## Trajectory analysis
+### ArchR
+The trajectory built on the low dimension space can be colored either by predicted gene score or gene expression value.
+The code in R is in: [multiomic/ArchR2-trajectory-analysis-and-subclone.Rmd](https://github.com/HuixinJin/Multiome_TIL/edit/main/multiomic/ArchR2-trajectory-analysis-and-subclone.Rmd)
+- Import another interested UMAP as a new choice for low dimension space
+- Set the interested trajectory
+- Add the trajectory via _addTrajectory()_ function
+- Visualize the trajectory on chosen UMAP and colored by either Gene score predicted from region accessiblity or the integrated scRNA expression value
+- Visualize the changes also in heatmap style by _plotTrajectoryHeatmap()_
+- Extract cells in specific clones to generate the gene fluctuation along trajectory
+### SCENIC+
+The trajectory analysis by SCENIC+ in Python is in: [multiomic/eR_influence_along_trajectory.ipynb](https://github.com/HuixinJin/Multiome_TIL/edit/main/multiomic/eR_influence_along_trajectory.ipynb)
+- Create a anndata object combining the eRegulon AUC values in SCENIC+ object and scRNA data
+- Add eRegulon-based UMAP and eRegulon-based cell type annotation to the anndata object
+- Use PAGA to infer the trajectory
+- Calculate pseudotime using eRegulon enrichment matrix
+  - Some comparison with pseudotime computed based on multi-sample scRNA data
+- Set paths of interest and calculate path matrices
+- Generate eRegulon enrichment level along trajectories and plot on UMAP and curve plot